Loading...

 How to consume Honey Water without glucose spikes

-Pair your honey water with fiber-rich foods like chia seeds, flaxseeds, or oatmeal, which can help slow down the absorption of sugars.
+Pair your honey water with foods like oats, lentils, or barley.
+These foods help slow down digestion and stabilize blood sugar levels.

 Add Protein

-Engage in regular physical activity, such as walking after consuming honey water, to help your muscles use sugar more efficiently.
+Engage in light physical activity, such as walking, after consuming honey water.
+Exercise can help your muscles use sugar more efficiently and lower your blood sugar levels.

 Monitor Portion Sizes

-Be mindful of the portion size of your honey water to prevent consuming too many carbohydrates at once.
+Be mindful of the portion size of your honey water to prevent excessive sugar intake.

 healthspan-mbl